 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given IV sedation to make you feel calm and relaxed during the procedure.
 You may also be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during your procedure, but you should not feel any pain.

-- You will be awake enough to follow directions from your healthcare provider.
-You may be asked to cough, deep breath, or hold your breath.
+- If you are given IV sedation or local anesthesia, you will be awake enough to follow directions.
+You may be asked to cough, deep breathe, or hold your breath.
 This will help your healthcare provider see your heart structures more clearly on x-ray.